“Any man who would go to sea for pleasure would go to hell for a pastime.”

 Next year she went over the side again.
 This time from a 52′ Irwin sailboat.
 The captain had routed a propane hose through a bulkhead but had not installed chafe guard – an ABYC requirement.
 The hose chafed against the raw plywood underway, propane seeped into the bilge, and you can guess the rest.

 I had a friend nearly lose his 41′ Challenger midway between Bimini and Miami, only a 45 mile passage.
 The rudder mounting on those boats was notoriously weak and this one had developed a substantial crack that had not been detected.
 It gave way 20 miles outside Miami when the Gulf Stream kicked up.
 The rudder fell out and he was left with a 2″ hole in the bottom of the boat.
 It was difficult to access of course, but he managed to plug it and save his family, his life, and his boat.

 Note that foul weather was a contributing factor in only one of these losses.
 It was either sailing short handed, lousy maintenance, or a combination that cost two lives and three boats.

 You are hiring me because of my experience, expertise, and professionalism.
+I have been at this for almost four decades, over half that time in Lauderdale.
 If I tell you we need to make a certain repair or purchase certain equipment, I am not trying to generate income, just trying to make a potentially hazardous undertaking safer.
 Same thing with the route and schedule I select.
 It may be your boat, but it is my life and the life of my crew at risk.
 There is absolutely no compromise on safety ever.